by Dr. Lawrence Wilson

 These can impact the body, the brain, attitudes, emotions and all levels of functioning.
 In fact, the more levels a behavior impacts, the more addictive it can be.
 Here are two common examples – exercise and sex addictions.

 powerfully stimulates the adrenal glands, causing a cortisone high.
-It also stimulates
+It also

-also produces lactic acid which can have a euphoric effect.
+these.
+It also produces lactic acid which can have a euphoric effect.
 On top of all this, exercise is

 fashionable and one hears that ‘more is better’ for one’s health.